Bernardo Cuesta

-Bernardo Nicolás Cuesta (born 20 December 1988) is an Argentine professional footballer who plays for Peruvian Liga 1 club FBC Melgar.
+Bernardo Nicolás Cuesta Veratrini (born 20 December 1988) is an Argentine professional footballer who plays for Peruvian Liga 1 club FBC Melgar.

 Career

 On 19 December 2019, it was confirmed that Cuesta would join the Thai league club Buriram United for the 2020 season.
+On February 15, 2026, Cuesta became FBC Melgar's all-time leading scorer with 198 goals, surpassing the previous record held by Eduardo Márquez by one.

 Personal life

 Cuesta got Peruvian nationality by residence in March 2023.